- See the steaming Tatio geysers erupting on a geothermal field

 - Bike to Death Valley, a dramatic terrain of jagged rocks and towering sand dunes

-This seven-day trip to northern Chile is a great destination for adventure lovers.
+This eight-day trip to northern Chile is a great destination for adventure lovers.
 You’ll head off on bike rides to chiseled red-rock canyons, hike to the top of rocky hilltops, and soak in sparkling blue lagoons.
 By night, you’ll go stargazing beneath one of the world’s clearest night skies.
-The destinations are often evocative, including Death Valley, the Devil's Canyon the Moon Valley.
+The destinations are often evocative, including Death Valley, the Devil's Canyon, and the Moon Valley.

 On this trip, you’ll also learn about the indigenous beliefs and cultural traditions, with llama trekking and visits to native settlements and ancient archeological sights.
 Your base for the trip will be in San Pedro de Atacama, a charming village packed with great restaurants, outdoor cafes, and colorful handicraft stores.